National WIC Association

 Georgia Machell, PhD

-Interim President & Chief Executive Officer, Chief Operating Officer
+President & Chief Executive Officer

-Georgia has over 15 years experience of working in policy-driven food access on the local and national levels in both the US and the UK.
+She has over 15 years experience of working in policy-driven food access on the local and national levels in both the US and the UK.
 In 2022 Georgia completed a certificate in Nonprofit Executive Leadership from the McCourt School of Public Policy at Georgetown University.
 She is passionate about connecting the dots between research, policy, programming, operations, and governance to advance mission-driven work.
 She is committed to ensuring all people have equitable access to nutritious food.
 Georgia lives in Washington DC with her husband, 6-year-old daughter, and their spaniel.

 Jennifer Vanderhoff

-Special Administrator to the Interim President & CEO
+Special Administrator to the President & CEO

-Jennifer Vanderhoff provides high-level administrative and project support to NWA's Interim President & CEO, Leadership and staff teams in the areas of Operations, Accounting, Membership, Communications, Public Policy, and Research regularly.
+Jennifer Vanderhoff provides high-level administrative and project support to NWA's President & CEO, leadership and staff teams in the areas of Operations, Accounting, Membership, Communications, Public Policy, and Research regularly.
 In addition, she is a liaison to the NWA Board of Directors.
 She also supports grant compliance, subgrantee contracting, and meeting planning.
 Jennifer is a seasoned professional with a background in project management, operations management, meeting planning, government relations, and transcription.
 Jennifer has over a decade of experience working with senior-level executives in the nonprofit sector in Washington, DC.

 Lyncoln Dujon